jacopotarantino/crowdfunding/readme.txt

 == Installation ==

-1. Activate the plugin
+1. Install the Easy Digital Downloads plugin and activate it, if you haven't already.
+2. Install the AppThemer Crowdfunding plugin and activate it.
-2. Create a new page for your frontend submission form add this shortcode to the page: [appthemer_crowdfunding_submit] - (this is optional)
+3. Create a new page for your frontend submission form add this shortcode to the page: [appthemer_crowdfunding_submit] - (this is optional).
-2. Go to Campaigns > Add New to create a new campaign
+4. Go to Campaigns > Add New to create a new campaign.

 == Frequently Asked Questions ==